-Assists local governments with replacing or repairing roadways or roadway structure damage on all federal-aid highways (major collectors and above) resulting from a catastrophic failure or natural disaster.
+- Emergency Relief - This program assists local governments with replacing or repairing roadways or roadway structure damage on all federal-aid highways (major collectors and above) resulting from a catastrophic failure or natural disaster.

-Allocates federal and state funds to help local governments rehabilitate and replace the most seriously deficient existing federal-aid-eligible local structures on Wisconsin’s local highway systems.
+- Local Bridge Improvement Assistance - This program allocates federal and state funds to help local governments rehabilitate and replace the most seriously deficient existing federal-aid-eligible local structures on Wisconsin’s local highway systems.

-Allocates federal funds to complete a variety of improvements to federal-aid-eligible rural highways (primarily county highways).
+- Surface Transportation Program - Rural (STP-R) - This program allocates federal funds to complete a variety of improvements to federal-aid-eligible rural highways (primarily county highways).

-Allocates federal funds to complete a variety of improvements to federal-aid-eligible roads, streets and other projects in urban areas.
+- Surface Transportation Program - Urban (STP-U) - The STP-U allocates federal funds to complete a variety of improvements to federal-aid-eligible roads, streets and other projects in urban areas.